ManhanGroup/massbuilds/rails/README.md

 ### Postgres Security Challenges

 In order to implement foreign data wrappers your postgres user defined in `database.yml` needs to have super user privileges or it will fail.
-You can do this with: `ALTER ROLE massbuilds WITH SUPERUSER;`
+You can do this with: `ALTER ROLE calbuilds WITH SUPERUSER;`

 The foreign database also needs to allow connections via pg_hba.conf in the following manner: